codecop/dependency-breaking-katas/Java/src/main/java/org/codecop/dependencies/b/Assignment.md

 Problem Category
 ----------------

-The system under test contains nondeterministic behaviour, which is located in a few methods.
+The system under test contains non deterministic behaviour, which is located in a few methods.
 The system under test can be sub-classed.